shakefu/jetconfig/README.md

 Returns an object suitable for JSON serialization which represents a dump of the current configuration.

+#### `.clear()`

+Clears all the stored keys for the given config object in etcd.
+This must be explicitly enabled by passing the `allowClear: true` option to the constructor.

 #### `.log.level(`*`[level]`*`)`

 Set or get the current log level for the this instance.